 In This Moment emerged from Countless Yellow Chairs, a recent work performed with composer Jules Maxwell.
 Drawing on and transforming known materials, Diallo finds new threads and connections for this new solo work.
 Her exploration touches on notions of change, of memory, memories and the passing of time.

-The work will next be perform as part of Cardiff Dance Festival on 9th November 2012.
+The work was last performed as part of Cardiff Dance Festival on 9th November 2017.

 Image: still from video footage captured by Zoe Manders

 In This Moment